shakfu/py-js/README.md

 Thinking that there must be a max external out there, I looked around and found the following:

-- Thomas Grill's [py/pyext – Python scripting objects for Pure Data and Max](https://grrrr.org/research/software/py/) which looked promising but then I read that the 'available Max port is not actively maintained.'
-I also noted that its written in C++ and needs an additional c++ flext layer (http://grrrr.org/ext/flext) to compile.
-But I was further dissuaded from diving in as it supported only python 2 which seemed difficult to swallow.
+- Thomas Grill's [py/pyext – Python scripting objects for Pure Data and Max](https://grrrr.org/research/software/py/) which looked very promising but then I read that the 'available Max port is not actively maintained.'
+I also noted that it's written in C++ and needs an additional [c++ flext](http://grrrr.org/ext/flext) layer  to compile.
+But I was further dissuaded from diving in as it supported only python 2 which seemed difficult to swallow considering it is no longer supported.
 Ironically, this project has become more active recently, so the above may no longer apply.

 - [max-py](https://github.com/njazz/max-py) -- Embedding Python 2 / 3 in MaxMSP with pybind11.
 This looks like a reasonable effort, but only 9 commits and no further commits for 16 months as of this writing.
 Again c++ and using pybind11 which I'm not familiar with.

 Around the time of the beginning of the covid-19 lockdown, I stumbled upon Iain Duncan's [Scheme for Max](https://github.com/iainctduncan/scheme-for-max) project, and I was quite inspired by his efforts to embed a scheme implementation into a Max external.

-So I decided, during the lockdown period, with less distractions than usual, to try to make a minimal python3 external, learn the max sdk, the python c-api, and how to write more than a few lines of c code that won't crash.
+So I decided, during a period with less distractions than usual, to try to make a minimal python3 external, learn the max sdk, the python c-api, and how to write more than a few lines of c that won't crash.

 It's been an education and I have come to understand precisely a quote I remember somewhere about the c language: that it's "like a scalpel".
 I painfully now understand this to mean that in skilled hands it can do wonders, otherwise you almost always end up killing the patient.

-Thanks to Luigi Castelli for his help on my Max/Msp questions and Stefan Behnel for his help with Cython questions.
+Thanks to Luigi Castelli for his help on Max/Msp questions and to Stefan Behnel for his help with Cython questions.